-Nierembergia plants are a genus of mat growing plants that reach from 5 to 60 cm in height.
+Nierembergia plants are a genus of mat growing plants that reach from 5 to 60 cm (2 to 24 inches) in height.

 They are usually grown as half hardy annuals in the garden, but are in fact half hardy perennials.

-Nierembergia have small feathery leaves and white or purple flower that have an attractive purple inner; they come into bloom in the summer.
+Nierembergia have small feathery leaves and white or purple flower that have an attractive purple inner.
+Plants come into bloom in the summer.

 Some common names for Nierembergia include Cupflower and Whitecup.

 Common Names: Cupflower, Whitecup, Purplecup

 Life Cycle: Half hardy perennial commonly grown as a half hardy annual by gardeners.